Alex1990/awesome-services/README-zh_CN.md

 ## Test

 * [Applitools](https://applitools.com/) - Increase quality, accelerate delivery and reduce cost with the world’s most intelligent test automation platform.
-* [BitBar](https://bitbar.com/) - The most flexible cloud-based mobile app testing solution.
+* [BitBar](https://bitbar.com/) - The most flexible cloud-based mobile app testing solution no
 * [BrowserStack](https://www.browserstack.com/) - Give your users a seamless experience by testing on 2000+ real devices and browsers.
 * [CrossBrowserTesting](https://crossbrowsertesting.com/) - Easily run manual, visual, and selenium tests in the cloud on 2050+ real desktop and mobile browsers.
 * [Cypress](https://www.cypress.io/) - Fast, easy and reliable testing for anything that runs in a browser.